Artistic Staff

 Dr. Brandon Ulrich, DMA, Artistic Director

-Dr. Brandon Ulrich has been teaching at Stoney Creek High School since the school's inception in 2002, where he currently serves as Director of Choral Activities at Stoney Creek and the Tenor/Bass Chorus at Hart Middle School.
-He also serves as Choirmaster at Congregation Shaarey Zedek, Director of Music Ministries at Northminster Presbyterian Church and is the Artistic Director of the Madrigal Chorale.
+Dr. Brandon Ulrich has been teaching at Stoney Creek High School since the school's inception in 2002, where he currently serves as Director of Choral and Orchestral Activities.
+In addition to his school duties, he serves as Director of Music Ministries at Northminster Presbyterian Church, Choirmaster at Congregation Shaarey Zedek and is the Artistic Director for Madrigal Chorale.

-He holds degrees from Southern Oregon University and Michigan State, where he completed his Doctorate of Musical Arts in Choral Conducting in 2013.
-Dr. Ulrich frequently presents sessions at conventions, and is called upon as a clinician and adjudicator across the state for both MSVMA and MSBOA.
-He has served on the Michigan State University College of Music Alumni Board of Directors, and currently serves on the MSVMA Executive Board as Repertoire and Sight Reading Chair.
+He holds degrees from Southern Oregon University and Michigan State University, where he completed the Doctor of Musical Arts in Choral Conducting in 2013.
+Dr. Ulrich frequently presents sessions at conventions, and is called upon as a vocal and instrumental clinician and adjudicator across Michigan.
+He has served on the MSU College of Music Alumni Board of Directors and the Michigan School Vocal Music Association Executive Board.

-Dr. Ulrich is an advocate for new music, establishing the Stoney Creek Commissioning Project which annually premiers several new works.
-His own compositions and scholarly editions are published through Boosey and Hawkes, MusicSpoke, Colla Voce Music Inc. and Musicatus Press.
+Dr. Ulrich is an advocate for new music, establishing both the Stoney Creek Commissioning Project and the Madrigal Chorale Composition Competition, which annually premier several new works.
+His own compositions and scholarly editions are published through Boosey & Hawkes, MusicSpoke, Colla Voce Music Inc. and Musicatus Press..

 Betsy Marsh, Associate Director